EvanA4/Haggle/README.md

         - playing online w/o signing in doesn't update leaderboard
         - user can set anonymous username with sessionStorage API
     - public leaderboards
-        - fetch all users
-    - if signed in:
-        - show where they are in leaderboard
+    - if signed in, show where they are in leaderboard
-            - check if user in list matches Auth0 email
-            - if so, make a dynamic HTML anchor/link pair
-    - show cames to play as links
+    - show games to play as a vertical list
         - hyperlink elements link to `/play/online/[gameTitle]`
-        - fetch games that aren't full nor private
             - display number of users already in game
+            - display title of the game room
         - reload button
-    - create new game
+    - create new game button
-        - open form that takes in gameTitle
+        - opens form that takes in gameTitle

 - `/play/offline`
     - user can play a game locally
+    - game screen should take up most of the area
+    - disconnect button in bottom right corner
     - <b>single player should be implemented first</b>

 - `/play/online/[gameTitle]`
-    - upon leaving game, terminate game
-    - check whitelist if private game
+    - use can play a game online
-    - check for for full game when joining
-        - <b>if filled game, possibly implement spectator mode</b>
+    - game screen should take up most of the area
+    - disconnect button in bottom right corner

 ### ii.
 Models